microsoft/vsts-ibm-websphere-extension/README.md

 <table style="width: 100%; border-style: none;"><tr>
 <td width="140px" style="text-align: center;"><img src="websphere_icon.png" style="max-width:100%" /></td>
 <td><strong>Visual Studio Team Services Extension for IBM WebSphere</strong><br />
-<i>Provides deployment tasks that automatically install/update WebSpherer enterprise applications in WebSphere application servers.</i><br />
+<i>Provides deployment tasks that automatically install/update WebSphere enterprise applications in WebSphere application servers.</i><br />
 <a href="https://marketplace.visualstudio.com/items/ms-vsclient.app-store">Install now!</a>
 </td>
 </tr></table>

 # Visual Studio Team Services Extension for IBM WebSphere

-This extension contains a deployment tasks which allow you to automate the installation and update of WebSpherer enterprise applications to WebSphere application servers.
+This extension contains a deployment tasks which allow you to automate the installation and update of WebSphere enterprise applications to WebSphere application servers.
 This extension installs the following components:
 * A service endpoint for connecting to IBM WebSphere on Visual Studio Team Services and Team Foundation Server 2017.
-* A build task to install / update WebSpherer enterprise applications on WebSphere application servers.
+* A build task to install / update WebSphere enterprise applications on WebSphere application servers.

 ## Prerequisites

-* In order to automate the installation and update of WebSpherer enterprise applications to WebSphere application servers, the build agent must have access to the 'wsadmin' commands.
-The build taks mainly runs 'wsadmin' to perform install / update task, so make sure it works at first.
+* In order to automate the installation and update of WebSphere enterprise applications to WebSphere application servers, the build agent must have access to the 'wsadmin' commands.
+The build tasks mainly run 'wsadmin' to perform install / update task, so make sure it works at first.
 Please follow the IBM WebSphere document to setup the command environment.
 There are three things you can check:
   * You can run wsadmin.sh(Linux) / wsadmin.bat(Windows) command from the command line.
 Add the IBM WebSphere bin/ directory in the PATH.